 Spinal instability can affect any part of your spine, leading to pain and loss of mobility that you can’t ignore.
 Seeking treatment is important, not just to get relief from your pain, but also because early treatment prevents the underlying condition from getting progressively worse.
-The board-certified team at Apex Spine and Neurosurgery, in Roswell, Alpharetta, and Bethlehem, Georgia, has extensive experience diagnosing and treating the many possible causes of spinal instability.
+The board-certified team at Apex Spine and Neurosurgery in Alpharetta, Bethlehem, Columbus, and Suwanee, Georgia, has extensive experience diagnosing and treating the many possible causes of spinal instability.
 To schedule an appointment, call one of the offices, or book an appointment online.

 Your vertebrae and discs work together to protect the spinal nerves, allow movement, and provide structural support and balance.
 Spinal instability occurs when a problem with these structures interferes with normal spinal functioning.

 You may develop spinal instability due to problems such as:

 When spinal instability goes untreated, it can get progressively worse.

 The craniocervical junction includes two sets of joints, the atlanto-occipital joint between your skull and the first cervical vertebra and the atlantoaxial joint between your first and second vertebrae.

 These joints are different from the other spinal joints because they have highly specialized roles.
 The atlanto-occipital joint allows your head to move up and down, while the atlantoaxial joint lets your head rotate.

 The ligaments supporting these joints are quite strong, but if they become weak or damaged, you develop instability.

 You can develop craniocervical instability due to conditions such as:

 You may also develop craniocervical instability following a traumatic injury to your neck or head.